Jeannette Paulson Hereniko

-Jeannette Paulson Hereniko is an American storyteller, film producer, community organizer, and cultural advocate.
+Jeannette Paulson Hereniko (born 1940) is an American storyteller, film producer, community organizer, and cultural advocate.
 She is best known for founding the Hawaii International Film Festival (HIFF), and for her promotion of Asia-Pacific and Indigenous cinema.
 She is also known for her award-winning films including The Land Has Eyes.

 Early life and education

 Jeannette Lee Butts was born on May 23, 1940 and was raised in Portland, Oregon.
-In 1958, she graduated from Jefferson High School, where she had been elected 'outstanding girl leader.'
-She earned a Bachelor of General Studies (BGS) with a major in education from Chaminade University in Honolulu, and a Master’s degree (MA) in American Studies from the University of Hawaiʻi at Mānoa in 1984, with a focus on the American reception of Asian cinema.
+In 1958, she graduated from Jefferson High School.
+She earned a Bachelor of General Studies (BGS) with a major in education from Chaminade University in Honolulu, and a Master's degree (MA) in American Studies from the University of Hawaiʻi at Mānoa in 1984, with a focus on the American reception of Asian cinema.

 Career

-From 1970 to 1975, Hereniko served as “Storyteller in the Schools” for the Southern Oregon Regional Educational District.
-After relocating to Hawai‘i in 1975, she held a similar position as a Storyteller in the Schools with the State of Hawai‘i Department of Education from 1975 to 1978.
+From 1970 to 1975, Hereniko served as "Storyteller in the Schools" for the Southern Oregon Regional Educational District.
+After relocating to Hawai'i in 1975, she held a similar position as a Storyteller in the Schools with the State of Hawai'i Department of Education from 1975 to 1978.

-In 1976, she joined Hawai‘i's Department of Education’s Educational Television (ETV) program as a Production Assistant and later became a Producer/Writer.
-While there, she wrote and directed the documentary Taro Tales, with cultural guidance from Eddie Kamae and music by the Sons of Hawai‘i.
+In 1976, she joined Hawai'i's Department of Education's Educational Television (ETV) program as a production assistant and later became a producer/writer.
+While there, she wrote and directed the documentary Taro Tales, with cultural guidance from Eddie Kamae and music by the Sons of Hawai'i.

-Separately from her work at ETV, she co-produced and co-wrote The ‘Āina Remains, an independent, community-based video created in collaboration with the Nuʻuanu-Punchbowl Neighborhood Board and funded by the Hawai‘i Committee for the Humanities.
-One notable scene reenacts Queen Lili‘uokalani’s garden club gathering flowers in Uluhaimalama, the Queen's garden.
+Separately from her work at ETV, she co-produced and co-wrote The 'Āina Remains, an independent, community-based video created in collaboration with the Nuʻuanu-Punchbowl Neighborhood Board and funded by the Hawai'i Committee for the Humanities.
+One notable scene reenacts Queen Lili'uokalani's garden club gathering flowers in Uluhaimalama, the queen's garden.

-From 1980 to 1990, Hereniko served as Community Relations Officer and Educational Specialist at the East-West Center in Honolulu.
-In 1980, she proposed and founded the Hawai‘i International Film Festival as part of a public outreach initiative.
+Raising local financing and gathering a volunteer staff, Hereniko launched the first Hawaii International film Festival on November 1, 1981.
 She directed HIFF from 1981 to 1996, and in 1990, the festival became an independent nonprofit organization separate from the East-West Center.
 Under her leadership, HIFF developed into a major platform for cross-cultural dialogue and a showcase for films from Asia and the Pacific.

 In 1990, she was named the inaugural director of the Palm Springs International Film Festival (PSIFF).
 That same year, she became a founding board member of the international nonprofit organization, Network for the Promotion of Asian Cinema (NETPAC) and later established NETPAC/USA, where she compiled packages of Asian films for educational institutions across the United States.

-In 1996, she was appointed by Dr. Elizabeth Daley of the University of Southern California’s Annenberg Center for Communication to incubate a digital database of Asia-Pacific films.
+In 1996, she was appointed by Dr. Elizabeth Daley of the University of Southern California's Annenberg Center for Communication to incubate a digital database of Asia-Pacific films.
 That project became the foundation for AsiaPacificFilms.com, which launched in 2009 as a subscription-based streaming service for universities.
 The platform was later acquired by Alexander Street Press, where she continued as a film curator until 2018.